Codexshaper/docs/framework/Widgets/general-elements/icon-box.md

 # Icon Box

-This widget allows you to create and customizeable content with icon.
+This widget allows you to create and customizable content with icon.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **EMF Icon Box** Widget in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content